jaderinoo/Undecided-Proxy-Manager/README.md

 # Undecided Proxy Manager (UPM)

-A simple proxy management system with Go backend, Vue 3 frontend, and Swagger API documentation.
+A simple proxy management system with Go backend, Vue 3 frontend, and Swagger API documentation intended for self-hosting.

 This Project is a work in progress.
 Use it at your own risk.